leandrocandido/reservation-test/README.md

     - It's important to follow the requirements
     - Perform different commits evidencing the progress.

-## Bonus

-Included with this solution is a separate project called `Ryanair.Reservation.Bonus`.
-We want you to do the code review of FlightList.
-What's wrong and how might it be fixed?
-Perform any changes you consider should be made and add if you have some, add comments to README_Candidate.md file.

 ## Submission

 For the correct development of the test, it is necessary to take into account the following points: